firebase/functions-samples/quickstarts/time-server/README.md

 cd functions && npm install; cd ..
 ```

+This installs locally:
-This installs locally the Firebase SDK and the Firebase SDK for Cloud Functions.
+ - The Firebase SDK and the Firebase Functions SDK.
+ - The [moment](https://www.npmjs.com/package/moment) npm package to format time.
+ - The [cors](https://www.npmjs.com/package/cors) npm package to allow Cross Origin AJAX requests on the endpoint.

 Deploy to Firebase using the following command: